WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 “[Shakespeare] must have expressed what was native to the English instinct, released preferences deeper and more subtle than of the mind, this of unconscious and natural choice”.

-Incredible…“native to the English instinct…deeper and more subtle than of the mind”!
+So….“native to the English instinct…deeper and more subtle than of the mind”!
 That’s exactly what I’m tawkin’ about.
-A. L. Rowse is no slouch.
-He published close to 100 books and “his brilliance was widely recognised” according to Wikipedia.
 The quote goes on:

 “In that lies the tremendous vitality and power of his work.
 There is something mysterious about Shakespeare to the English, as not a few of them have felt.